l0drex/family-tree/README.md

 ## Dates

-Only simple dates are supported.
+Recurring dates are not supported.
+Date ranges always show start and end dates, never the duration.